baladkb/MMActionConfirmation/README.md

 That's it!

-If you don't need to handle in case that URL cant be opene just enter "nil" as delegate paramater.
+If you don't need to handle the case where the URL can't be opened just enter "nil" as delegate paramater.

 ###Authors